EricHodgins/Coursera_Algorithms_Part1/README.md

 ```
 You compile and then run the visualizer.

-### Week 2 - Queues
+### Week 2 - Stacks, Queues and Resizing Arrays
 Week 2 introduces Stacks and Queues and their implementations.
 Looks at two main ways to deal with mutable arrays.

 1. Resizing arrays.
 Doubling the size of the array when it is full.
-And when the array is 1/4 full half it.
+And when the array is 1/4 full, half it.
 2. Stacks or Queues.
 Stacks are LIFO and Queues are FIFO.